-Drawing up the questionnaire
+Drawing up the employee questionnaire

-Based on your survey objectives and the interests of all the parties involved, you have an idea of the important subjects to include in the questionnaire.
+Based on your survey objectives and the interests of all the parties involved, you have an idea of the important subjects to include in the employee questionnaire.
 Align the main topics with your business objectives and if you're looking for a professional template based on scientific research and the latest HR expertise, take a look at our employee engagement survey model for charting the most important subjects relating to workforce perceptions.

 The formulation of the questions determines the insight you will gather from your employees.
-Above all, it is important to consider whether to formulate the question in a positive, neutral or negative way.
+Above all, it is important to consider whether to formulate the employee survey question in a positive, neutral or negative way.
 Avoid using a combination of these forms of questioning and try to formulate the questions in such a way as not to invite answers that are typically the social norm.

 For example, adding the question: “I work efficiently” could result in a socially desirable answer (i.e. of course I work efficiently, but everybody else works inefficiently!).
 To reduce the possibility of gathering answers that are the social norm, you can ask the same question but address it at the level of the team or organisation.

 By changing this question to “My team works efficiently” or “Within the organisation, we work efficiently”, you get a clearer, more realistic view of the actual efficiency of the organisation.